VultureProject/vulture-doc/vultureOS/docs/applications/logs_forwarder.md

 ---

-`Use TLS Certificate or CA`: Verify remote certificate with an Authority registered in Vulture.
+`Use TLS Certificate or CA`: certificate to use when communicating with distant nodes.

 ## `MongoDB` parameters
-This is a specific section to describe specific MongoDB Log Forwarder configuration options.
+This is a section to describe specific MongoDB Log Forwarder configuration options.

-`MongoDB URI`: Uri of the reachable MongoDB target (example: *mongodb://1.2.3.4:9091/?replicaset=Vulture&ssl=true'*).
+`MongoDB URI`: Uri of the reachable MongoDB target (example: *'mongodb://1.2.3.4:9091/?replicaset=Vulture&ssl=true'*).

 ---